Best Garden Pots of 2021

 Quality of Construction

 The Cyclone 5" Self Watering Pot and the Homenote Plastic Planters were made with hard plastic, and we loved them all the more for it.
+Whereas the HBServices 8" Self-Watering Pot and the Novelty Full Depth Round Pot are made of soft plastic and are without a doubt the flimsiest of the bunch.

 The Cyclone 5" Self Watering Pot had the most features as it offered a self-watering system, a fertilizer puck, and a nice aesthetic.
-This planter is an all in one package and makes the planting process easy and convenient.
+This planter is an all-in-one package and makes the planting process easy and convenient.

 Both the Le Tauci Plant Pots and the Sun-E 2.5-Inch Owl Pots came with mesh circles for the bottom of the pot.
 This is particularly significant for the Le Tauci Plant Pots because it would be hard to clean between the drainage plate and the pot if dirt were to get through.